GrupoHalley/visualizer_weatherlinkv2/README.md

 # 🌤️ Davis Weather Stations Visualizer

-Interactive web application to visualize real-time meteorological and air quality data from Davis WeatherLink stations.
+A modern and interactive web application built with Streamlit that enables real-time monitoring, analysis, and visualization of meteorological and air quality data from multiple Davis WeatherLink stations.
+This professional tool facilitates tracking of environmental variables through dynamic charts, cross-station comparisons, and flexible temporal analysis, making it ideal for researchers, students, and weather enthusiasts who need quick and efficient access to up-to-date meteorological data.

 ## 📋 Features